garysweaver/stepford/README.md

     cache_create(:foo)

-#### Factory Girl CLI
+#### CLI

-##### How NOT NULL, and Other Database Constraints and Active Record Validations Are Handled

-If the ActiveRecord column `null` property for the attribute is true for the attribute or foreign key for the association, or if there is a presence validator for an attribute or foreign key for the association, then that attribute or association will be defined by the default factory.

-Currently uniqueness constraints are ignored and must be handled by FactoryGirl sequence or similar if not automatically populated by your model or the database, e.g. in your factory, if username uniqueness is enforced by a unique constraint on the database-side, you'll need to do something like this manually in the factory:

-    sequence(:username) {|n| "user#{n}" }
+Stepford has a CLI to automatically create your factories file(s).

 ##### Creating Factories

-The default will assume a `test/factories` directory exists.
-In that directory, it will create a factory file for each model containing example values for all attributes except primary keys, foreign keys, created_at, and updated_at:
+Autogenerate `test/factories.rb` from all model files in `app/models`:

     bundle exec stepford factories

+If you want one file per model, use `--multiple`.
+The default path is `test/factories`, which it assumes exists.
+In that directory, it will create a factory file for each model.
+If you want separate factory files in `spec/factories`, you'd use:

+    bundle exec stepford factories --path spec/factories --multiple

+##### RSpec

 To put all of your factories into `spec/factories.rb`:

-    bundle exec stepford factories --single --path spec
+    bundle exec stepford factories --path spec

-It will figure out that you want a single file, if the path ends in `.rb`:
+This also works:

     bundle exec stepford factories --path spec/support/factories.rb

+##### Specifying Models

+By default, Stepford processes all models found in `app/models`.

+Specify `--models` and a comma-delimited list of models to only output the models you specify.
+If you don't want to overwrite existing factory files, you should direct the output to another file and manually copy each in:

+    bundle exec stepford factories --path spec/support/put_into_factories.rb --models foo,bar,foo_bar

 ##### Traits